+).
+Services

-supp Please tick which services are connected to your property and give details of supplier:
+• Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas / liquid petroleum gas ~ Bulb
+Gas / liquid petroleum gas ~ Octopus

 Water mains / private water supply ~ Scottish Water

-Electricity ~ Bulb
+Electricity ~ Octopus

-Mains drainage ✓ Scottish Water
+Mains drainage ~ Local Authority

-Telephone ✓ BT
+Telephone ~ вт

 Cable TV / satellite

-Broadband
+Broadband $\checkmark$ ВТ

-ere a septic tank system at yo u have answered yes, please questions below: Yes / No
+- Is there a septic tank system at yo If you have answered yes, please questions below: Yes / No

-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
+• (i) Do you have appropriate conse nts for the disch arge from your septic tank?
+Yes / No / Don't know

-(ii) Do you have a maintenance contract for your septic tank?
-Yes / No
+• (ii) Do you have a maintenance contract for your septic tank?

-lf yo have u have answered yes, pleas a maintenance contract: e give details of the company with which you
+If you have answered yes, please have a maintenance contract: e give details of the company with which you

-11. Responsibilities for Shared or Common Areas а.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes / No / Don't Know If you have answered yes, please give details: Common access path shared with 23 Park Crescent. b.
+11. Responsibilities for Shared or Common Areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area? ¥es / No / Den't Knew If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Net applicable If you have answered yes, please give details: c.
+Yes / No / Not applicable If you have answered yes, please give details: с.
 Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 Yes / No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes / No If you have answered yes, please give details: Right of access to the rear of property using side path around 19 Park Crescent. e.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries? ¥es / No If you have answered yes, please give details: е.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
 Yes / No If you have answered yes, please give details: f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
 Yes / No If you have answered yes, please give details: 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
 Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: